- Featured Facilitators

-Yuka Saito: I met Joanna’s work not long after the triple catastrophe of March 11th in 2011.
+Yuka: I met Joanna’s work not long after the triple catastrophe of March 11th in 2011.
 Sean Kelly, a colleague of Joanna as well as professor at California Institute of Integral Studies, came to teach at Ritsumeikan university in Kyoto.
 He introduced the concepts of Joanna’s work and facilitated some powerful exercises from the WTR.
 I was struck by the contents (and him.
 That’s why he is now my husband).
-I moved to Berkeley in 2013 and since then, I have taken her workshops, participated in some classes Joanna and Sean co-taught at CIIS, and I also was part of the facilitator training program Joanna had for people of color in 2014.
+I moved to Berkeley in 2013 and since then I have taken her workshops, participated in some classes Joanna and Sean co-taught at CIIS, and I was part of the facilitator training program Joanna had for people of color in 2014.

-In terms of the role that WTR plays in my life, I recall when I was still living in Japan.
-On the day of the Nuclear catastrophe in Fukushima, I couldn’t believe what I was seeing.
+In terms of the role that WTR plays in my life, I recall when I was still living in Japan, on the day of the nuclear catastrophe in Fukushima, I couldn’t believe what I was seeing.
 It was so surreal that I didn’t even know what to feel.

-Fortunately, my house was far from Fukushima and was not affected by the earthquake or tsunami, and more importantly the urgent danger of radiation didn’t sneak in my daily life immediately.
+Fortunately, my house was far from Fukushima and was not affected by the earthquake or tsunami, and more importantly the urgent danger of radiation didn’t sneak into my daily life immediately.
 So, my life, at least on the face of it, went on without much change.

 WTR Network: What are you grateful for in the WTR world?